agilecrm/php-api/README.md

   c. **action parameter** must to set to

-	POST if you need to add an entity to contact, like tags, or contact itself.
+	POST if you need to add an entity to contact like tags, or contact itself.

 	GET if you need to fetch an entity associated with the contact.

-	PUT to update contact properties, subtract score, or remove tags.
+	PUT to update contact properties, add / subtract score, or remove tags.

 	DELETE to delete a contact.